We Can Take Action to #FreeCyntoiaBrown. Here's How.

 Cyntoia’s story is both a celebration of the strength of committed and educated individuals and a reminder of the many ways victims are still misunderstood and misrepresented.
 But let this be an inspiration to keep advocating and educating in communities and legal bodies for the freedom of Cyntoia, and the many like her.

 On May 23rd, Cyntoia Brown had a clemency hearing which resulted in a split decision by the 6 member panel.
-It is now up to Governor Bill Haslam to make a decision on whether her sentence should be lowered or not.
+In December 2018, the decision was made to make Cyntoia wait 51 years before release.
+Governor Bill Haslam has the power to decide whether she can receive clemency.
 We recommend that you do your own research to see where you stand, and then take action.
 You can do so the following ways: